What Technology Wants. – Kevin Kelly

 Camera Roll-47

-The point is that in the evolution of technology it is all exaptation.
-The reason is that the basis of tech evolution is not genetic, the information is carried by social means.
+In the evolution of technology and culture it is all exaptation.
+The reason is that the basis of tech and cultural evolution are not genetic, the information is carried by social means.
 Thus nothing goes extinct, and all innovations can be resurrected.
 In other words we can cut and paste to make new things, that process is far faster and more efficient than evolution in the biological sphere.
 Sexual reproduction is a form of cut & paste, but still far more primitive than what we can do with our inventions.

-Id love to graft the Graffiti handwriting system from the dead Palm onto a current smartphone for example.
+For example: Id love to graft the Graffiti handwriting system from the dead Palm onto a current smartphone.